Group Meetings

 Biweekly Group Meetings

-The group organizes regular biweekly informal meetings that can be found at this indico.
-Meetings are held on Thursdays at 1 PM.
+The group organizes regular weekly meetings that can be found at this indico.
+Meetings are held on Thursdays at noon Pacific Time.
 Anyone in the Berkeley community (campus and lab, including affiliates) interested in hearing about or working on developing, adapting, or deploying machine learning in fundamental physics is welcome to participate.
 The goal of these meetings is to discuss technical and methodological aspects of work in progress and to foster cross-cutting research and collaboration.
 Please subscribe to hep-ml@lbl.gov to receive reminders and updates about meetings.
-Due to Covid-19, all meetings are held virtually.
+Meetings are hybrid – see email announcements for the room number.

 The code of conduct for our meetings can be found here.